discourse-lab/UMUC/README.md

 For more information on the annotation guidelines, see our [paper](https://aclanthology.org/2024.lrec-main.716.pdf).
-This repository includes a corrected version of the original RST corpus ([github](https://github.com/linatal/rhetorical_UNSC)), as well as versions mapped to other RST relation sets, namely to the RST-DT and GUM relation classes.
+This repository includes a corrected version of the original RST corpus ([GitHub](https://github.com/linatal/rhetorical_UNSC)), as well as versions mapped to other RST relation sets, namely to the RST-DT and GUM relation classes.

 ### [RST_original](Corpora%2FAnnotated%2FRST_original)
 Folder with rs3 file per speech, using annotation labels as described in our paper.

 ### [RST_RSTDT-relations](Corpora%2FAnnotated%2FRST_RSTDT-relations) and [RST_GUM-relations](Corpora%2FAnnotated%2FRST_GUM-relations)
 Folder with rs3 file per speech, automatically mapped to RST-DT classes and RST-GUM relations using [mapping_relations.py](Code%2Frst%2Fmapping_relations.py).

+### Merged UNSC-RST and UNSCon table: [conflicts_rst_aligned.csv](Corpora%2FAnnotated%2Fconflicts_rst_aligned.csv)
+Table with aligned Conflicts and simplified RST label annotations.

 ## Code